Adding annotations in Swift with PDFKit vs. Nutrient

 pdfView?.currentPage?.addAnnotation(textFormField)

 This one is surprisingly easy in PDFKit.
-We just need to create a PDFAnnotation with a .widget subtype.
-Then we need to specify it even further, and we have to set widgetFieldType to .text to clarify that we want to create a text form field.
-Afterward, we can also customize some things, like setting a placeholder, changing the font and font size, and changing the background color for better visibility.
-How does PSPDFKit do this?
+You just need to create a PDFAnnotation with a .widget(opens in a new tab) subtype.
+Then you need to specify it even further, and you have to set widgetFieldType to .text(opens in a new tab) to clarify that you want to create a text form field.
+Afterward, you can also customize some things, like setting a placeholder, changing the font and font size, and changing the background color for better visibility.

 let textFieldFormElement = TextFieldFormElement()